 “I had the privilege of working with Stan Javie my third or fourth year.
 Javie, without question, is the greatest official I ever heard of or could imagine.
 He carried officiating to a level I didn’t know existed.
 I just didn’t know you could be that good or that there was that much to officiating.”

-Jim Poole was a rookie back judge in 1978, the same position as Javie.
+Jim Poole was a rookie back judge, the same position as Javie.
 Poole had a week off, but Javie was working a game near where he lived.
 Poole told The Third Team author Richard Lister he went to Javie’s game and spent that day on the sideline behind Javie watching him work.
 Poole also said during timeouts, Javie would come over to Poole and give him tutorials and discuss the game and how he was working it.

 Many officials said that Javie had the gift to see the entire field during a play and had the instincts to be at the right place to make the call.